Ovarian cancer: Surgery

 In advanced cancers, where complete removal is not an option, as much tumor as possible is removed in a procedure called debulking surgery.
 This surgery is not always successful, and is less likely to be successful in women with extensive metastases in the peritoneum, stage- IV disease, cancer in the transverse fissure of the liver, mesentery, or diaphragm, and large areas of ascites.
-Debulking surgery has usually only been done once but a recent study has shown a longer overall survival in recurrent ovarian cancer when surgery combined with chemotherapy was performed compared to treatment with chemotherapy alone.
+Debulking surgery is typically done once.
+A recent study has shown a longer overall survival in recurrent ovarian cancer when surgery combined with chemotherapy was performed compared to treatment with chemotherapy alone.
 Computed tomography (abdominal CT) is often used to assess if primary debulking surgery is possible, but low certainty evidence also suggests fluorodeoxyglucose‐18 (FDG) PET/CT and MRI may be useful as an addition for assessing macroscopic incomplete debulking.
 More complete debulking is associated with better outcomes: women with no macroscopic evidence of disease after debulking have a median survival of 39 months, as opposed to 17 months with less complete surgery.
 By removing metastases, many cells that are resistant to chemotherapy are removed, and any clumps of cells that have died are also removed.
-This allows chemotherapy to better reach the remaining cancer cells, which are more likely to be fast-growing and therefore chemosensitive.
+This allows chemotherapy to reach the remaining cancer cells more effectively, which are more likely to be fast-growing and therefore chemosensitive.

 Interval debulking surgery is another protocol used, where neoadjuvant chemotherapy is given, debulking surgery is performed, and chemotherapy is finished after debulking.
 Though no definitive studies have been completed, it is shown to be approximately equivalent to primary debulking surgery in terms of survival and shows slightly lower morbidity.
 Previous studies have shown different results from primary debulking versus interval debulking.
 The ongoing TRUST study may clarify selection criteria for each surgical approach.

-There are several different surgical procedures that can be employed to treat ovarian cancer.
+Several different surgical procedures can be employed to treat ovarian cancer.
 For stage I and II cancer, laparoscopic (keyhole) surgery can be used, but metastases may not be found.
 For advanced cancer, laparoscopy is not used, since debulking metastases requires access to the entire peritoneal cavity.
 Depending on the extent of the cancer, procedures may include a bilateral salpingo-oophorectomy, biopsies throughout the peritoneum and abdominal lymphatic system, omentectomy, splenectomy, bowel resection, diaphragm stripping or resection, appendectomy, or even a posterior pelvic exenteration.